-Its visual likeability is heightened when the tubing is curved into a gentle, elegant arch.
+Its visual likeability is improved when the tubing is curved into a gentle, graceful arch.

-Forming that arch, though, is not simple.
+Fashioning that arch, though, is not a minor task.
 Unlike bending wide flange beams or S beams, rectangular tube bending and rolling carries a large set of challenges incumbent to its nature.

 Chief is that rectangular metal tubing caves in.
-It’s a hollow section, don’t forget.
-The correct equipment, focused by skilled tube bender hands, are required for rectangular tubing to hold its original dimensions, while staying flat or square.
+It’s a hollow section, after all.
+The right equipment, focused by skilled tube bender hands, are required for rectangular tubing to hold its original dimensions, while staying flat or square.

 Accurate radius?
 Oh yeah, there’s that, too.

-Our rectangular tube bending and rolling knowledge applies to carbon steel, stainless steel and aluminum tubing in Milwaukee, WI but we have our work all over the country and places like Winnebago County.
+Our rectangular tube bending and rolling expertise applies to carbon steel, stainless steel and aluminum tubing in Milwaukee, WI but we have our work all over the country and places like Winnebago County.

 How?
-Max Weiss Company employs a proprietary mandrel bender system to hold the tube’s integrity.
-It’s a piece of equipment you won’t find elsewhere.
-Less scrap adds up to less cost … and more value for you.
+Max Weiss Company involves a proprietary mandrel bender system to hold the tube’s integrity.
+It’s a piece of equipment you won’t find anywhere else.
+Less scrap equates to less cost … and more value for you.

 Look around.
 You’ll observe rectangular metal tubing in Winnebago County buildings, canopies, artwork and elsewhere.
 Its simple symmetry has its own beauty … which makes it a favorite of those who first idealize the structures.